-Trace and distance based techniques [1,11,4] have been applied successfully in the context of model checking to localize program errors.
+Trace and distance based techniques [1,8,3] have been applied successfully in the context of model checking to localize program errors.
 They compare successful program executions against failing executions to determine which branches of the program lead to the error.
 Narrowing down the location of the error is useful, but may not suffice to determine the actual cause of the error.
 For instance, since the method body of AddSorted does not contain branches, these techniques will not provide any benefit.
 They also do not assist the programmer in detecting spurious errors.
-Another localization technique is program slicing [18], which systematically removes statements that are not relevant for the validity of the failed verification condition.
-In practice however, program slicers do not effectively reduce the size of programs (and counterexamples for programs) with heap data structures and specifications containing quantifiers.
+Another localization technique is program slicing [14], which systematically removes statements that are not relevant for the validity of the failed verification condition.
+In practice, however, program slicers do not effectively reduce the size of programs (and counterexamples) with heap data structures and specifications containing quantifiers.
 Slicing the body of AddSorted will not result in a smaller program because both statements affect the state of list, which is relevant for the failing postcondition.

-Another approach is to construct a test case from a failed verification attempt, using the initial state of the counterexample as test input [5, 2, 16].
-This approach is helpful if the test leads to a runtime error or if the violated specification can be found by a runtime assertion checker.
-In both cases, the generated test case will fail, and thereby provide useful information to the programmer.
-However, when static verification fails because of weak specifications, or when the violated specification is not checked at runtime (for instance, when the specification contains unbounded quantification over objects), or when the error is spurious, the test case will complete successfully.
-In these common cases, the test does not help the programmer to determine the cause of the verification error and might even mislead the programmer into believing that the error does not exist [5].
-Executing the method AddSorted as part of a test case will succeed because the call to list.Sort does establish the postcondition; it is its weak specification that causes static verification to fail.
+Another approach is to construct a test case from a failed verification attempt, using the initial state of the counterexample as test input [4,2,13].
+This approach is only helpful if the test leads to a runtime error or if the violated specification can be found by a runtime assertion checker.
+However, when static verification fails because of incomplete specifications, or when the violated specification is not checked at runtime (for instance, when the specification contains unbounded quantification over objects), or when the error is spurious, the test case will succeed and, thus, not help the programmer to determine the cause of the verification error and might even mislead the programmer into believing that the error does not exist [4].